ntwiles/ntwiles/README.md

 I enjoy building my own versions of the tools programmers use every day to get a better understanding of how they work.

-Right now I'm building [Nala](https://github.com/ntwiles/nala), my own interpreted programming language, and also working on [Nit](https://github.com/ntwiles/nit), a simple Git clone.
+Right now I'm building [Nala](https://github.com/ntwiles/nala), my own interpreted programming language, as well as a [custom game engine](https://github.com/ntwiles/game-engine), and also working on [Nit](https://github.com/ntwiles/nit), a simple Git clone.
 Both projects are written in Rust.

 **✉️ Get In Touch**